-2 CREDIT FOR PARTICIPATION IN INTERNATIONAL MOOT COMPETITIONS
+2 ELECTIVE COURSE DOCUMENTING PARTICIPATION IN INTERNATIONAL MOOT COMPETITIONS

-Those students who represent Rhodes at an international mooting competition are also able to choose to write up the experience for one elective credit in portfolio form.
-See rule L6.1 of the Faculty's rules, which may be found in the University Calendar.
-A candidate may obtain only one elective credit for participating in a moot competition, irrespective of the number of times a candidate participates in such competitions.
+Those students who represent Rhodes at an international mooting competition may choose to write that experience up in portfolio form.
+This experience and portfolio may take place of one elective course.
+A student who represented the university in more than one competition, may only substitute one of their elective courses with this elective.
+See rule L6.1 of the Faculty's rules (in the University Calendar).

 Since this option is only open to a very small number of students each year, all the details are not set out in this Handbook.
 The Deputy Dean or Moot Co-ordinator can be approached for the necessary details.